intel/nauta/docs/user-guide/actions/user.md

 # user Command

-Use this command to create, delete, and manage users.
+Use the user command to create, delete, and manage users.
+The following main topics are discussed in this section:

  - [create Subcommand](#create-subcommand)
  - [delete Subcommand](#delete-subcommand)